THE BEE IS LOCALLY OWNED BY THE PAMPLIN MEDIA GROUP

 Trying to remember or locate a BEE advertiser?
 Click here to e-mail us, and we'll help!

 Fair warning: We have so many great photos on page 2 this month, it may take a while to load on slower connections!
-So click the link below, then go get refreshment, come back, relax, and prepare to enjoy what we have for you on page 2!
+If that applies to you, click the link below, then go get refreshment, come back, relax, and prepare to enjoy what we have for you on page 2!

 READY TO TURN TO PAGE 2 -- FOR "MORE NEWS"?
 Click here!

-Note to readers: At some point, this, our original Internet website, will be replaced at this web address by our new website, as part of the Community Newspapers group.
-At that time, you will still be able to access this long-established and smartphone-friendly website, if you save this address: www.readthebee.mobi.
-You'll still have your choice of which one to visit!
+Note to readers: At some point, this, our original Internet website, may be replaced at this web address by our new website, as part of the Community Newspapers group.
+At that time, you will still be able to access this, our original -- and smartphone-friendly -- website, if you save this address: www.sePDXnews.com.
+Right now, it takes you to our newest website; if you ever find our newest website appearing at www.ReadTheBee.com, you will then be able to find this old familiar website at that "sePDXnews" address.
+And, you'll still have your choice of which one to visit!